 Antenatal serology samples are usually transported and delivered using Courier Logistics from G.P practices.

-Uncertainty of Laboratory Results
+Uncertainty of laboratory results

 All pathology assays carry an inevitable degree of uncertainty.
 Whilst many factors are well recognised (pre-analytical variables, analytical precision) some occur by random error alone.

-(A random error is associated with the fact that when a measurement is repeated it will generally provide a measured value that is different from the previous value.
-It is random in that the next measured value cannot be predicted exactly from previous such values).
+A random error is associated with the fact that when a measurement is repeated it will generally provide a measured value that is different from the previous value.
+It is random in that the next measured value cannot be predicted exactly from previous such values.

-Laboratory EQAS performance data is available to any interested user – please contact the laboratory Manager.
+Users should bear in mind these uncertainties when interpreting any laboratory value.
+The laboratory is happy to discuss analytical variation with any user of the service.
+Laboratory EQAS performance data is available to any interested user – please contact the Laboratory Manager.